TITLE 29

 (1) To ensure that individuals receiving health-care services in long-term, acute, or outpatient settings are safe and secure, receive quality care, and are free from abuse, neglect, mistreatment and financial exploitation.

-(2) To promote the quality of care and quality of life for individuals receiving long-term, acute, and outpatient health-care services.
+(2) To promote the quality of care and quality of life for individuals receiving long-term, acute, or outpatient health-care services.

 (3) To ensure that training programs for certified nursing assistants: